HUMSI — Human Security Initiative

 Apr 12, 2025FLCuba

 Aled Damien Carbonell-Betancourt, a 27-year-old Cuban man, died in ICE custody in Florida on April 12, 2025, in what appeared to be a suicide attempt.
-He is the second person to die by suspected suicide in ICE custody in Florida in less than a month.
-At least 49 people have died under ICE custody since Trump took office in January 2025.
+His family launched a fundraising campaign in May 2026 to raise $3,000 for cremation and to repatriate his ashes to his parents in Cuba, who cannot travel to the United States.
+He is the second person to die by suspected suicide in ICE custody in Florida in less than a month, with at least 49 people having died under ICE custody since Trump took office in January 2025.

 Apr 10, 2025Panama City Beach, FL